 Federal income tax varies by person based on their W-4 form.
 Social Security and Medicare rates stay constant.
 In 2025, you withhold 6.2% for Social Security on wages up to $176,100 per person.
 You withhold 1.45% for Medicare on all wages with no limit.
 Combined, that's 7.65% in FICA taxes from every paycheck.

-Here's what catches restaurant and service business owners off guard: you owe matching employer taxes, too.
+Here's what catches small business owners off guard: you owe matching employer taxes, too.

 State and local taxes add complexity.
 Seven states prohibit tip credits entirely.
-California requires $16.50/hour, and Washington requires $16.66/hour, with no tip credit allowed.
+California requires $16.90/hour, and Washington requires $17.13/hour, with no tip credit allowed.
 Meanwhile, states like New York mandate weekly pay for hourly teams.

 The easiest way to run payroll is to automate the parts that cause mistakes: totaling hours, applying overtime rules, deducting breaks, and calculating taxes.
 Manual processing can work for very small teams, but once you’re managing several hourly people, different shifts, or varying pay rates, the math becomes time-consuming and error-prone.

-And then you reach 5+ team members: Most small businesses switch to an automated system or start dealing with overtime, tips, or multiple locations.
-Automation pulls time-tracking data directly into payroll, applies the right federal and state rules, calculates pay correctly, and handles tax filings — turning a multi-hour task into a quick review and approval.
+Once they reach five team members or more, most small businesses switch to an automated system to deal with overtime, tips, or multiple locations.
+Automation pulls time-tracking data directly into payroll software, applies the right federal and state rules, calculates pay correctly, and handles tax filings—turning a multi-hour task into a quick review and approval.

 Sunday night scheduling marathons and Friday afternoon payroll panic don't define your life anymore.
 We connect time tracking directly to payroll processing, automatically calculating regular and overtime hours.
 We maintain the detailed records required for compliance.